Kang Man-young: Managing career

 He was manager of Bangladesh national football team in 1995.
 Under his guidance Bangladesh were eliminated from semi-final of the 1995 South Asian Gold Cup, losing to India in penalties.
-He left after the tournament concluded, and German coach Otto Pfister replaced him at the job.
+He left after the tournament concluded, and was replaced by German coach Otto Pfister.

-In 1995 during his stay in Bangladesh, Kang was put incharge of Mohammedan Sporting Club as caretaker manager.
+In 1996, during his stay in Bangladesh, Kang was put incharge of Mohammedan Sporting Club as caretaker manager.
 He guided the club to the 1996 Dhaka Premier Division League trophy as undefeated champions.

 He was re-appointed as Mohammedan Sporting Club manager in December 2004.